yeole-rohan/ray-editor/README.md

 * **Mentions**: Replace tags such as "@username" with an HTML element.

-  * `enableMentions`: Default: false - Enables the @mention functionality.
+  * `enableMentions`: Default: false - Enables the mention functionality.

   * `mentionUrl`: The relative or absolute path you want to link to.
-The @tagged value will be appended to the end of the url defined.
+The tagged value will be appended to the end of the url defined.
 Ex. `mentionUrl:"/user/" = "/user/{username}"

-  * `mentionElement`: Default: span - The element that will replace any text beginning with @.
+  * `mentionElement`: Default: span - The element that will replace any text beginning with the defined `mentionTag`.
     * `Options`: a | span

   * `mentionTag`: Define the tag that is required to activate the mention.
 Can be one or more characters.